Sugamlake/-Eyes-Exercise/README.md

-# -Eyes-game
+# Eyes-game

 ### Description: In this original animation a single eye is shown following the mouse

 ### Installation Guidelines:
 - First clone the project
-- Initialize a web server as go live in the locations of the Pacman project
+- Initialize a web server as go live in the locations of the Eyes-game project

 ### Screenshots: